gabriele-costa/pests/README.md

 # PESTS

-**PESTS** (*Partial Evaluator of Simple Transition Systems*) is a tool suite for the partial evaluation of finite state agents.
+**PESTS** (*Partial Evaluator of Symbolic Transition Systems*) is a tool suite for the partial evaluation of finite state agents.
 The tool implements the algorithm for quotienting finite-state automata introduced in the paper:

 > *Gabriele Costa, David Basin, Chiara Bodei, Pierpaolo Degano, and Letterio Galletta*, `From Natural Projection to Partial Model Checking and Back’.
 TACAS 2018.

+**UPDATE: PESTS v1.2 is out with a new support for symbolic automata**

 Among the others, PESTS can be used to address the following problems:
 1. reducing the verification of a parallel composition to that of a single component;
 2. synthesizing a submodule that respects a global specification: Submodule Construction Problem (SCP);
 3. synthesizing a controller for a given component: Controller Synthesis Problem (CSP).